Four Oath Keepers convicted of Jan. 6 seditious conspiracy

 Prosecutors said that Vallejo, a U.S. Army veteran and Rhodes ally, drove from Arizona to prepare with the “QRF” — the quick reaction force — at the hotel outside Washington.
 Jurors heard an audio recording of Vallejo talking about a “declaration of a guerilla war” on the morning of Jan.
 6.

 Three other Oath Keepers have pleaded guilty to seditious conspiracy and agreed to cooperate with prosecutors in the hopes of getting a lighter sentence.
+They are among about 500 people who have pleaded guilty to riot-related charges.

 Richer reported from Boston.